PrestaShop/prestashop.github.io/news/_posts/2021-07-15-responsive-back-office.md

 ### Process

-The Core team first explored PrestaShop [issues about responsive design](https://github.com/PrestaShop/PrestaShop/labels/Responsive) on GitHub and centralized them by creating a [single Epic](https://github.com/PrestaShop/PrestaShop/issues/22358).
+Maintainers first explored PrestaShop [issues about responsive design](https://github.com/PrestaShop/PrestaShop/labels/Responsive) on GitHub and centralized them by creating a [single Epic](https://github.com/PrestaShop/PrestaShop/issues/22358).

 In parallel, we analyzed all back office pages on mobile version and discussed responsive strategies to mitigate problems.
 For each problem, a specific issue was created and added to the Epic.